-Hashing is a cryptographic technique that takes a piece of data and translates it into a unique “fingerprint” (or “bit-string”).
+Hashing in blockchain is a cryptographic technique that takes a piece of data and translates it into a unique “fingerprint” (or “bit-string”).
 The resulting value that is generated – a representative image of the original message – is referred to as a “digital fingerprint”, “message digest” or a “hash value”.

 Different scenarios require different cryptographic techniques.
 For example, to ensure confidentiality, an encryption method is used that enables one to reconstruct an original message with the knowledge of the appropriate key*.
 A cryptographic hash, however, is used to allow for a quick comparison of large data sets and to verify that that data has not been altered.